MG TF 1954

 NMGR was the original MG car club in Norway.
 It was followed by Norsk MG Klubb now at www.nmgk.no

-Photo bought at a Saturday marketstall in Whitney, Oxfordshire 1985.
-Seller thought it showed Mr. and Mrs. Kempster who had a bookstore in Whitney.
+Photo bought at a Saturday marketstall in Witney, Oxfordshire 1985.
+The seller thought it showed Mr. and Mrs. Kempster who had a bookstore in Witney.
 Photographer was Shayler Photos.
 Ltd.

 To pad out the frame this photo was tucked behind:

 There was nothing written, but yet another insert contained: